anikesh-del/Netflix_Clone/README.md

 # Netflix_Clone
-It is a netflix clone made by me using html and css
+It is a netflix clone made by me using html , css and js